Cannon-Thurston Maps for Kleinian Groups: Point pre-images of the Cannon-Thurston Map

 Fact (2) now goes through for arbitrary finitely generated Kleinian groups, as the inclusion of the augmented Scott core into $M$ is a homotopy equivalence (in fact a deformation retract) and we are only interested in leaves which are limits of segments whose geodesic realizations lie inside the lift of a fixed end.

-With this modification, and with Theorem \ref{ct} in place, the proof of Theorem \ref{ptpreimagefinal} goes through for arbitrary finitely generated Kleinian groups.
-However, since we have to pick one end of the manifold at a time, the statement is a bit more involved.
+With this modification, and with Theorem \ref{ct} in place, the proof of Theorem \ref{ptpreimagefinal} goes through for arbitrary finitely generated Kleinian groups provided a Minsky model obtains (for instance if $M$ has no parabolics, cf. Appendix \ref{app}).
+However, owing to Item (d) above, the statement is a bit more involved.